aleconca/Bachelor_Thesis/README.md

 The project is structured as follows:

-src/: Contains the Java source code for the application, organized into model, view, and controller packages following the MVC pattern. derivables/: Includes documentation, uml and jars of the clint and the server. tests/: Houses unit tests and test cases to validate the functionality of the application.
+client/: Contains the Java source code for the application client. server/: Contains the Java source code for the application server. exceptions/: contains Java source to handle special cases that could arise during the game. network/:Contains the Java code to handle the game connection. derivables/: Includes documentation, uml and jars of the clint and the server. tests/: Houses unit tests and test cases to validate the functionality of the application.